daviemakz/risen-js/CONTRIBUTING.md

-# Contributing to 'MySQL Connection Pool Manager'
+# Contributing to 'Micro Service Framework'

-The following is a set of guidelines for contributing to 'MySQL Connection Pool Manager'.
+The following is a set of guidelines for contributing to 'Micro Service Framework'.
 Please spend several minutes in reading these guidelines before you create an issue or pull request.

 Anyway, these are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## Do your homework before asking a question

 It's a great idea to read Eric Steven Raymond's [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) twice before asking a question.
 But if you are busy now, I recommend to read [Don't post homework questions](http://www.catb.org/esr/faqs/smart-questions.html#homework) first.

-The following guidelines are about *How to avoid Homework Questions*.
+The following guidelines are about _How to avoid Homework Questions_.

 ## Read the documentation.